 Talk is cheap.
 The one arm pull-up is an elusive move that demands patience, consistency, and dedication.
 You’re never gonna get one without lots of practice.
 The question you need to ask yourself is this: How bad do you want it?

-Check out my book, Raising The Bar: The Definitive Guide to Pull-up Bar Calisthenics and watch the video below for more:
+For more information about one arm pull-ups, check out my book, Raising The Bar: The Definitive Guide to Pull-up Bar Calisthenics.